python/devguide/development-tools/clinic.rst

 You can use the ``@getter`` and ``@setter`` directive to generate an "impl" function for a getter using Argument Clinic.

-This examples -- taken from :cpy-file:`Modules/_io/textio.c` --
+This example -- taken from :cpy-file:`Modules/_io/textio.c` --
 shows the use of ``@getter`` and ``@setter`` in combination with the :ref:`@critical_section <clinic-howto-critical-sections>` directive (which achieves thread safety without causing deadlocks between threads)::